Goalsum/TataruBook/docs/quick_start.md

 Then set the unique currency `Gil` as the bookkeeping **home currency** to solve the problem of needing a record in the [standard_asset]({{ site.baseurl }}/tables_and_views.html#standard_asset) table: select and copy the cell in previous `asset_types.csv` table which contains `Gil`, then right-click on the `accounting.db` file, select `standard_asset` under the `TataruBook paste` submenu.
 This sets the home currency to `Gil`.

 In the actual data of DB file's table, assets are referenced using the value of the `asset_index` field rather than the `asset_name` field, since the `asset_name` field is not the primary key of the table, and it is possible that there may be assets with the same name.
 However, it is not convenient for the user to enter the value of the `asset_index` field, so TataruBook allows the user to enter the value of the `asset_name` field where the value of the `asset_index` field is required, and as long as an asset can be uniquely identified based on the value entered, then TataruBook will automatically convert it internally to the corresponding `asset_index` field value.
+For the detail of this function, see [here]({{ site.baseurl }}/commands.html#lookup-index-by-name).
 {: .notice}

 Now the data consistency issues are all solved.
 In the pop-up window of the last `TataruBook paste` operation, TataruBook reports: